 I‘ve heard people including Tesla Motors’ CEO, Elon Musk, say that we’re in a dream or simulation, matrix or something, that the universe as a whole is big computer simulation.
 Really?
 I’ve always wondered about such a possibility and the reason why people could be saying so.
 I know it’s hard to define reality and to draw the line between what is real and what is not.
 We haven’t been able to establish a consensus on that yet.
 Even leading physicists have completely different views about it.
-But I'll talk about reality in another article and here I'll focus on disproving this “simulation hypothesis”.
+But I will talk about reality in another article and here I will focus on disproving this “simulation hypothesis”.

-Now, is there any possibility that such an argument has some truth in it, or how do someone disprove such a theory ?
+Now, is there any possibility that such an argument has some truth in it, or how do someone disprove such a hypothesis?
 Trying to disprove a proposed theory that is still not experimentally verified will lead us to better versions of that theory or even to discarding it altogether.
-I'll try to disprove the simulation hypothesis on the grounds of Systems Theory.
+I will try to disprove the simulation hypothesis on the grounds of Systems Theory.

-First we have to understand the Systems Theory.
+First we have to understand what systems theory is.
 What is a system?
 A system is anything.
-Yes it could be anything.
+Yes, it could be anything.
 For example the universe as we see it is one system as a whole.
-Though there aren’t actually, we assume there are multiple sub-systems inside a system for the sake of understanding it because we can’t comprehend it otherwise.
+Though there aren’t actually, we assume there are multiple sub-systems inside a system for the sake of understanding it, because we can’t comprehend it otherwise.
 A simulation is such a sub-system.
 How do we create a sub-system?
 Every system is defined by its own rules.
 The rules make a system what it is.
 Rules can not be random but consistent always, and that’s why they’re called “rules” in the first place.
 This consistency makes a system identifiable as it is.
 Every such system has a measure of complexity.
 A system with a particular measure of complexity can not sustain a more complex system within.
-For example the computer I'm using right now is a system.
-It works based on the principles of Boolean Algebra and physically made possible by electronic systems.
-The operating system I'm running on this computer is way less complex than the backing electronic systems.
+For example the computer I am using right now is a system.
+It works based on the principles of Boolean Algebra and physically made possible by electronic circuits.
+The operating system I am running on this computer is way less complex than the backing electronic systems.

 But why do you have to call it a simulation?
 There could be more complex systems outside of our universe and we’re trying to understand them.
-But as long as you can not prove by showing a more complex system than our universe, you can not use the word "simulation”, but you should call it an "absolute reality” or “truth”, because that is all matters to you.
-The word simulation shall only be used to represent sub-systems within our universe, for example GoL.
+But as long as you can not prove by showing a more complex system than our universe, you can not use the term “simulation”, but you should call it an “apparent reality” or “truth”, because that is all matters to you.
+The word simulation shall only be used to represent sub-systems within our universe, for example Game of Life cellular automata.